Dartmouth-OpenAV/frontend-web/README.md

 - Direct requests to the orchestrator (updateStatus function is exported for modules to use as request wrapper)

 **Optional modules:**
 If you need to add user feedback or inputs that aren't available in the Core functions, eg. a form to send a help request, or to join a web conference, a module is probably the right choice.

+Module source directories should be added to `/source/optional_modules/<your_plugin>`.
+Within your module directory your code can be organized any way you want, but you can use the zoom_room module as a model.

 Modules can add functions to the interface through:
 1. **Custom HTML Modals**

   The content of your modals is not restricted but should follow style guidelines, and use standard controls/inputs when possible.